xvitaly/srcrepair/.github/CONTRIBUTING.md

  git clone git@github.com:YOURNAME/srcrepair.git
  ```

- 3. Create a new feature branch and switch to it:
+ 3. Create a new feature branch `new_feature` and switch to it:
  ```bash
  git checkout -b new_feature
  ```